allthingslinux/code-of-conduct/README.md

 * Sending or spamming malicious links.
 * Using the server as a platform for scams, either within the server or privately via DMs.
 * Being under the age of 13.
+* Violating Discord's Terms of Service and/or Guidelines.

 Violations of hard rules may still be appealable depending on severity and time of appeal.